khushalx/moon-phase/README.md

 Signed-in visitors receive both `oai-authenticated-user-id` and `oai-authenticated-user-email`.
 Private Sites require every visitor to sign in; public Sites may also have anonymous visitors, for whom neither header is present.

-The user ID is stable for the same user on the same Site and different across Sites.
-Email and name are intended for display or contact purposes.

 SIWC-authenticated workspace sites may also receive `oai-authenticated-user-full-name` when the user's SIWC profile has a non-empty `name` claim.
 The full-name value is percent-encoded UTF-8 and is accompanied by